-Within the RWW EEPROM memory reservation section at the top of the NVM memory space, this emulator will produce the layout as shown in Figure 3-3 Initial Physical Layout of the Emulated RWW EEPROM Memory when initialized for the first time.
+Within the EEPROM memory reservation section at the top of the NVM memory space, this emulator will produce the layout as shown in Figure 3-3 Initial Physical Layout of The Emulated EEPROM Memory on page 8 when initialized for the first time.

-Figure 3-3.
-Initial Physical Layout of the Emulated RWW EEPROM Memory is considered the most current.
-With four pages to a physical NVM row, this allows for up to four updates to the same logical page to be made before an erase is needed.
-Figure 3-4 First Write to Logical RWW EEPROM Page N-1 shows the result of the user writing an updated version of logical EEPROM page N-1 to the physical memory.
+Figure 3-3 Initial Physical Layout of The Emulated EEPROM Memory

+When an EEPROM page needs to be committed to physical memory, the next free FLASH page in the same row will be chosen - this makes recovery simple, as the right-most version of a logical page in a row is considered the most current.
+With four pages to a physical NVM row, this allows for up to three updates to the same logical page to be made before an erase is needed.
+Figure 3-4 First Write to Logical EEPROM Page N-1 on page 9 shows the result of the user writing an updated version of logical EEPROM page N-1 to the physical memory.